ppy/osu-wiki/news/2025/2025-05-04-featured-artist-track-updates-krimek.md

 ---

 If you're waiting for a sign before you start mapping, this is it.
 More specifically, every **NEW** tag beside songs on [**Krimek**'s Featured Artist listing](https://osu.ppy.sh/beatmaps/artists/371) is your sign.
-Pick one out and circle placing instead of circle clicking for a change.
+Pick one out and start circle-placing instead of circle-clicking for a change.

 Alternatively, you can wait until next weekend to start mapping songs from whichever musician we announce as our newest Featured Artist!